 Here are my personal conclusions:

-The She people are part of the ethnic Miao group which moved out of northern China some two thousand years ago.
-In the late C13th and early C14th they moved out of Guangdong to escape land-grabbing by Han (or Hakka) Chinese.
+The She people are part of the ethnic Miao group that moved out of northern China two thousand years ago.
+In the late C13th and early C14th, they moved out of Guangdong to escape Han (or Hakka) Chinese land-grabbing.

 The Hakka are a group of the Han who had maintained some traditions dating back to the C3rd BC.
-They had once been part of the Imperial set up in which the Hakka language was utilised as the language of court.
-Whilst they moved from their original home areas close to Xian, this was for economic and political reasons; they were not a tribe pushed out by hostilities, they were a group of wealthy citizens looking for an area to dominate.
+They had once been part of the Imperial set-up in which the Hakka language was utilised as the court language.
+Whilst they moved from their original home areas close to Xian, this was for economic and political reasons; they were not a tribe pushed out by hostilities; they were a group of wealthy citizens looking for an area to dominate.

 The dates for these movements are unclear as the Hakka still identified themselves with the Imperial court and would still have had relationships with it throughout their migrations.

-In each of their migratory moves the Hakka interbred with the local populations, be they Han or ethnic minority groups.
+In their migratory moves, the Hakka interbred with the local populations, whether Han or ethnic minority groups.

-The Tang Dynasty was the last to use Hakka as its prime language, from this point on the Hakka were on their own as a group and had to start to use their personal wealth to protect themselves.
+The Tang Dynasty was the last to use Hakka as its prime language; from then on, the Hakka were on their own as a group and had to start using their personal wealth to protect themselves.

-The She people had already established farming communities in the mountains and had started to develop fortified villages.
+The She people had already established farming communities in the mountains and started developing fortified villages.

-The Hakka, as overlords in the areas they commanded, used and continued to promulgate their language and continued to build elaborate housing.
+As overlords in the areas they commanded, the Hakka used and continued to promulgate their language and build elaborate housing.

-Hakka funds and She manpower led to the design and construction of the tulou as can be seen today, drawing from both Hakka and She knowledge, to protect themselves from bandits, pirates and Mongol control.
+Hakka funds and She human resources led to the design and construction of the tulou, as can be seen today, drawing from both Hakka and She knowledge, to protect themselves from bandits, pirates and Mongol control.

-The Hakka supported the Ming, even though the language of court had changed, but were still beset by problems with piracy and bandits.
+The Hakka supported the Ming, even though the court's language had changed, but problems with piracy and bandits still beset them.

-The Manchurian’s Haircutting Order was particularly unpopular amongst the Hakka and led to a further withdraw into the mountains.
+The Manchurian's Haircutting Order was particularly unpopular amongst the Hakka and led to a further withdrawal into the mountains.

-The Hakka, with both She and local Han assistance, joined the forces of Geng Zhongming when he supported Wu Sangui in rebellion against Qing rule and supported Zheng Chenggong (Coxinga) in his continued defiance of the Manchurians.
+With both She and local Han assistance, the Hakka joined the forces of Geng Zhongming when he supported Wu Sangui in rebellion against Qing rule.
+They also endorsed Zheng Chenggong (Coxinga) in his continued defiance of the Manchurians.

-The Hakka objection to the Qing continued representing itself but only as a withdraw from mainstream politics and the establishment of a Han sub-culture based in the Wuyi Mountains including their distinct early Chinese language, Hakka.
+The Hakka objection to the Qing continued and represented a withdrawal from mainstream politics.
+Establishing a Han sub-culture in the Wuyi Mountains included using their distinct early Chinese language, Hakka.

-In the tough times of the early nineteenth century the Hakka speaking mountain folk migrated from their limited and marginal lands, both to other areas of China and overseas.
+In the tough times of the early nineteenth century, the Hakka-speaking mountain folk migrated from their limited and marginal lands to other areas of China and overseas.